 To further clarify, Medicare reimbursements for RPM are completely separate and in addition to live-video visits or other telehealth services.

 Is Remote Patient Monitoring only used in conjunction with Live-Video Telehealth?

 Absolutely not.
 While RPM undeniably adds value to video telehealth visits, it is also utilized independently as a value-add to traditional in-office visits, particularly for primary care and internal medicine.
 Unlike some concerns around live-video telehealth, RPM is not intended to be used as an alternative to in-person office visits but rather as an adjunct to help support patient care and decrease wasteful spending.

 The Centers for Medicare and Medicaid have been long-standing proponents of RPM and its proven ability to lower costs and improve patient outcomes.
 They’ve recently proposed adding five new codes to complement the four existing reimbursements for Remote Patient Monitoring, which would mark 2022 as the 4th consecutive year we’ve witnessed CMS expand coverage for RPM.

 How does a practice that is already extremely busy, implement a new program like RPM?

 We’ve established that RPM is not a replacement for office visits and we know most physician practices are already under tremendous pressure with their current workload, staff shortages, and recent revenue hit.

 So how does a practice even consider implementing RPM?

 If you are considering implementing RPM, have questions, or are just looking for more information, please contact us.
-After 10+ years in the space, our team has extensive knowledge and we are here ready to help.
-We can help clear up any misconception surrounding remote patient monitoring.
+After 10+ years in the space, our team has extensive knowledge, and we are here ready to help.
+We can help clear up any misconceptions about remote patient monitoring.